 The evaluation proceeds with the following major steps:

-1. The content editor examines the manuscript and decides whether to proceed with a blind peer review.
+1. The content editor must ensures that chosen reviewers are independent of the authors (i.e. not affiliated with the same institution.
 The manuscript may be rejected without a peer review if the content editor establishes that it does not conform to the basic requirements of Annals of Spiru Haret University.
 Economic Series editorial policy, including authenticity, originality, formatting, submission guidelines, etc. Likewise, a content editor may reject the manuscript if he/she believes that the content of the manuscript is not appropriate for the topics and interests of Annals of Spiru Haret University.
 Economic Series, or if it is established that the manuscript clearly lacks in scientific quality to the extent that the probability of it being accepted through the blind peer review would be too low to justify the waiting time for the author.

 2. If the manuscript is rejected at the initial review, the content editor notifies the author of this decision.
 Otherwise, the content editor forwards the manuscript (with the authors name removed) to two peer reviews for evaluation and notifies the author that the manuscript has been accepted for a blind peer review.